Ukraine at the 2020 Summer Olympics: Badminton

 Ukraine entered two badminton players for each of the following events into the Olympic tournament after received reallocation quota by the BWF.

 Boxing

-Ukraine entered one male boxer into the Olympic tournament.
-Rio 2016 Olympian and 2019 European Games silver medalist Mykola Butsenko scored a round-of-16 victory to secure a spot in the men's featherweight division at the 2020 European Qualification Tournament in London, United Kingdom.
+Ukraine entered four male boxers and one female boxer into the Olympic tournament.
+Yaroslav Khartsyz and Rio 2016 Olympian and 2019 European Games silver medalist Mykola Butsenko scored a round-of-16 victory to secure their spots at the 2020 European Qualification Tournament in London, United Kingdom.
+Oleksandr Khyzhniak and Anna Lysenko secured their quotas at the additional qualification tournament in June 2021 in Villebon-sur-Yvette, France.
+Tsotne Rogava received a world allocation quota.
+Yevhenii Barabanov was also expected to compete at the Games after he received a world allocation quota due to his ranking.
+But he was excluded from the Olympic team due to doping violations.

 Canoeing

 Slalom

 Ukraine qualified one canoeist for the women's K-1 class by finishing in the top eighteen at the 2019 ICF Canoe Slalom World Championships in La Seu d'Urgell, Spain.

 Sprint

 Ukrainian canoeists qualified five boats in each of the following distances for the Games through the 2019 ICF Canoe Sprint World Championships in Szeged, Hungary.
 Meanwhile, one additional boat was awarded to the Ukrainian canoeist in the men's C-1 1000 m by winning the gold medal at the 2021 European Canoe Sprint Qualification Regatta.